Common EF Core mistake: not using the difference between Tracking and No-Tracking Queries

 What is this?

-By default, a query is trackable, it means that if your query changes some properties of some entities and saves them, theses modifications will be repercuted on the database.
+By default, a query is trackable; it means that if your query changes some properties of some entities and saves them, these modifications will be reflected in the database.

-You query a product, you change his name and save the changes.
-The next time you will query this product his name will be the updated one.
+You query a product, you change its name and save the changes.
+The next time you query this product its name will be the updated one.
 Great.

 What is AsNoTracking?